Estuary

 Step 4: Load Data into BigQuery

-• Go to the table you created in Step 3.
-Select the Upload method to manually upload data from a file.
+• Choose the Upload method to manually upload data from a file.

-• Click on the Select file button and choose the JSON files you want to upload.
+• Click Select file and choose your JSON files for upload.

-• Click on the Start Upload button.
-This will start migrating your JSON files to the BigQuery table.
+• Click Start Upload to begin data migration to the BigQuery table.

 Limitations of the Manual Method